 Seen in this file photo is a gate of the US base Camp Humphreys in Pyeongtaek, south of Seoul.
 (Yonhap)

-"KDCA and USFK health professionals are actively conducting contact tracing to determine whether anyone else may have been exposed to these individuals and to identify and ensure all known on-post and off-post facilities visited by these individuals are thoroughly cleaned," it said in a release.
-KDCA stands for the Korea Disease Control and Prevention Agency.
+"KDCA and USFK health professionals are actively conducting contact tracing to determine whether anyone else may have been exposed to these individuals and to identify and ensure all known on-post and off-post facilities visited by the individuals are thoroughly cleaned," USFK said in a release.
+KDCA is the acronym of the Korea Disease Control and Prevention Agency.
+(Yonhap)